 Cryptocurrencies are a novel thing in our world.
 In the past couple of years, through the success of mining, many got familiarized with cryptocurrencies, them coming into the limelight.
 Whether their relatively short-lived popularity had any impact, is yet to be seen, especially with graphics card mining on a smaller scale dying out and Bitcoin losing its value.
 Many people would love to use cryptocurrencies, yet they wonder about safety and security and whether it would be legal to use them as currencies instead of going through more standard financial transaction mediators.
-To answer that, we should first take a look at what cryptocurrencies are.
+Especially people who like playing online games like reading reviews of online casinos such as Spin and Win in order to check whether they also offer payments with cryptocurrencies.
+Let’s first take a look at what cryptocurrencies are.

 Cryptocurrencies – A Short Recap